JenkaBY/bikesharing/README.md

 * MailHog available at: http://localhost:8025/

-* Start application with docker: $> docker-compose up --build
+* Start application with docker: $> gradle composeUp

 * Connection to dataBase in container: